a-sambhab/Clap/README.md

 ## Future Scope

 * We will create and use our own token in place of Superfluid to lessen its dependence and multiply revenue tenfold.
 * A content developer is the best person to understand their target consumers and subjects.
 Along with the money, we will provide creators complete control over the platform that hosts their platform.
-We'll also provide users thethe  option to modify their platforms to suit their needs.
+We'll also provide users with the option to customize their platforms to suit their needs.

 ## Contributors